Weekly Crypto Card Intel

 |---|---|---|

-| Regulatory framework | EU passporting — one licence, all 27 countries | FCA registration required separately for UK |
+| Regulatory framework | EU passporting: one licence, all 27 countries | FCA registration required separately for UK |

 | Crypto regulation | MiCA (EU-wide from 2025) | FCA MLRs + upcoming UK crypto bill |

-| Card availability | All EU-licenced cards automatic | Must have specific UK licence — some EU cards unavailable |
+| Card availability | All EU-licenced cards automatic | Must have specific UK licence; some EU cards unavailable |

-| FX fees to Europe | 0% within EU (SEPA zone) | Depends on card — 0% (Ether.fi) to Visa standard rates |
+| FX fees to Europe | 0% within EU (SEPA zone) | Depends on card: 0% (COCA, Ready) to 1%+ (Ether.fi non-USD, Oobit) |

 | Consumer protection | EU consumer rights directive | FCA rules + UK Consumer Rights Act |